 The Director of Music for Christ Church has served our staff liaison to Pine Street Players at Christ Church, our growing youth theatre program, and Maggie will continue in this role.
 She will also serve as Head of Music and Music Director for the Pine Street Players.
 When she’s not working here at Christ Church, Maggie will continue as a performer with theatre companies throughout New England.

 Christ Church has a long history of loving its music in all forms as part of our worship and as a pure demonstration of the beauty of God’s melodies in our lives.
 Our programs include choirs made up of adults, teens and children as well as some of our talented instrumentalist parishioners.
-Our music can be in many different styles, from a praise band to spirituals to contemporary music and all of these styles can be included in the same service!

 At the center of our music program are our two prized instruments: the Liveley-Fulcher organ built in 2006 and our 1939 Steinway Model L small concert grand piano.
 Our organ has 3 manuals, 43 ranks and 2,653 pipes and is considered to be one of the finest instruments in New Hampshire.
 It is in great demand for organ recitals and concerts by many diverse community groups.

 Coupled with the outstanding acoustics in our recently remodeled sanctuary, we regularly host music programs sponsored by community organizations, including Amare Cantare, Rockingham Choral Society, Portsmouth Pro Musica and the Community Chorus of South Berwick.